Karen Raber

 Karen Raber is an American academic specialising in the study of Shakespeare.
-She is Distinguished Professor of English at the University of Mississippi and is the Executive Director of the Shakespeare Association of America.
+She is Distinguished Professor of English at the University of Mississippi and served from 2018-2026 as the Executive Director of the Shakespeare Association of America.
 She researches and writes on Shakespeare, animal studies, ecocriticism, and posthumanism.

 Education

 Raber received her Ph.D. in Literature and her M.A. in English from the University of California, San Diego, and her B.A. from Yale University.